BloomTech-Labs/adv_git_workshop/checkout.md

 ## File checkout

-Let's have a look at the outcome of `checkout` on files in 2 scenarios.
+Let's have a look at the outcome of `checkout` on files in 2 scenarios. (more scenarios exist but let's just start with 2 😉)

+- discard uncommited changes
+- restore file to previous commit (based on commit hash)